Wellington City Council: Council

+The mayor and all councillors are members of council.

 Mayor

 One mayor is elected at large from the entire Wellington City district.

 Te Whanganui-a-Tara Māori ward

 Te Whanganui a Tara is a Māori ward created by Wellington City Council in 2021.
 The 2022 election returned Nīkau Wi-Neera as its first-ever councillor.
+Wi-Neera retired from the seat at the 2025 election, and was replaced by Labour's Matthew Reweti.

-Motukairangi/Eastern Ward
+Motukairangi/Eastern ward

-Motukairangi/Eastern Ward returns three councillors to the Wellington City Council.
-Since 2022 the councillors are:
+Motukairangi/Eastern ward returns three councillors to the Wellington City Council.
+Since 2025 the councillors are:

-Pukehīnau/Lambton Ward
+Pukehīnau/Lambton ward

-Pukehīnau/Lambton Ward returns three councillors to the Wellington City Council.
-Since 2022 the councillors are:
+Pukehīnau/Lambton ward returns three councillors to the Wellington City Council.
+Since 2025 the councillors are:

-Takapū/Northern Ward
+Takapū/Northern ward

-Takapū/Northern Ward returns three councillors to the Wellington City Council.
-Since 2022 the councillors are:
+Takapū/Northern ward returns three councillors to the Wellington City Council.
+Since 2025 the councillors are:

-Wharangi/Onslow-Western Ward
+Wharangi/Onslow-Western ward

-Wharangi/Onslow-Western Ward returns three councillors to the Wellington City Council.
-Since 2022 the councillors are:
+Wharangi/Onslow-Western ward returns three councillors to the Wellington City Council.
+Since 2025 the councillors are:

-Paekawakawa/Southern Ward
+Paekawakawa/Southern ward

-Paekawakawa/Southern Ward is the only ward that returns two councillors to the Wellington City Council (all others returning one or three).
-Since 2022 the councillors are:
+Paekawakawa/Southern ward is the only ward that returns two councillors to the Wellington City Council (all others returning one or three).
+Since 2025 the councillors are: